 |VXUS||Vanguard Total International Stock ETF||Total World Stock Markets||$359||-2.69%|

 |VTI||Vanguard Total Stock Market ETF||Total US Stock Market||$756||-3%|

 This table highlights the largest most stable index ETF funds available in the USA.
 Many of the have equivalent UCITS funds available for European investor too.
 As you can see, the best broad market ETF fund to invest in over the last five years is the Invesco QQQTrust Series (Ticker: QQQ) as it returned 17.26% per year for the last five years.

 Disclosure: I currently have 50% of my investing capital invested in the Invesco QQQTrust Series ETF; it is for me simply the most rewarding broad market ETF.
 The other 50% is invested in growth and value stocks in a medium-term investment strategy.

 2. Use an Automated Robo Advisor (Low Risk, Low Effort)

 A Robo or Automated Advisor is simply an automated service that enables you to establish a stock portfolio based on your specific risk profile and investing preferences.
 You can choose the balance of capital you have invested in stocks and bonds and even specify a preference for particular industries or ethical preferences.

-The advisor will then construct a model portfolio for you and then when you approve it it will automatically invest your money for you.
-In addition to that many of the best Robo Advisors will also automatically perform your tax-loss harvesting at the end of the year.
+The advisor will then construct a model portfolio for you, and then after you approve, it will automatically invest your money for you.
+In addition to that, many of the best Robo Advisors will also automatically perform your tax-loss harvesting at the end of the year.